|Dates / Deadlines:|

 |Maximum Credits Earned (per semester):||4.5||Academic Area of Study:||Anthropology, Art & Art History, Economics, English, History, International Business and Management, International Studies, Latin American Studies, Philosophy, Religion, Sociology|

-This program is targeted to students with at least two years of college-level Spanish or one year of Portuguese or the equivalent who want to improve their Portuguese language skills and knowledge of contemporary Brazil while at the same time being able to matriculate in a broad range of course offerings in the humanities, social sciences, and sciences.
+Students will improve their oral and written Portuguese language skills; acquire knowledge of contemporary Brazil and the São Paulo region; and have the opportunity to take a broad range of courses at a Brazilian university.
+This program is targeted to students with at least two years of college-level Spanish or one year of Portuguese or the equivalent who want to improve their Portuguese language skills and knowledge of contemporary Brazil while studying a broad range of course offerings in the humanities, social sciences, and sciences.
 Participants should be interested in living in a large, cosmopolitan South American city.

 While U.S. students are accustomed to a very structured academic system, Brazilian professors generally leave students on their own to determine the intensity of their work.
 This approach is geared towards the student who is motivated, self-sufficient, and deeply interested in the subject matter.
 It is a more rigorous, autonomous academic system.